A fast iterative PDE-based algorithm for feedback controls of nonsmooth mean-field control problems

-\item We construct a sequence of feedback controls $\phi^m: [0,T] \t \sR^d\to \sR^k$ whose realized control processes minimize the functional $J$.
-This is done by following an accelerated gradient descent algorithm, which extends the forward-backward splitting algorithm for finite-dimensional minimization problems in \cite{beck2009fast} to the present (infinite-dimensional) nonsmooth MFC problems.
-At each iteration with given feedback control, we evaluate the gradient of the smooth costs at the corresponding realized control process, and update the feedback control by incorporating the gradient information, the proximal map of the nonsmooth cost $\ell$, and an explicit dynamically updated momentum parameter.
+\item We construct a sequence of feedback controls $\phi^m: [0,T] \t \sR^d\to \sR^k$ whose realized control processes minimize the functional $J$. { In the present setting, directly applying gradient descent to either the stochastic formulation of the control problem over open-loop controls, or to the deterministic reformulation over feedback controls has several critical deficiencies (see Sections \ref{sec:GRADNM} and \ref{sec:GRADM} for details).
+To overcome these shortcomings, we propose a heuristic combination of the two formulations, and tailor Nesterov's accelerated proximal gradient (NAG) method (also known as the Fast Iterative Shrinkage-Thresholding Algorithm \cite{beck2009fast}) to our problem.} At each iteration with given feedback control, we evaluate the gradient of the smooth costs at the corresponding realized control process, and update the feedback control by incorporating the gradient information, the proximal map of the nonsmooth cost $\ell$, and an explicit dynamically updated momentum parameter.